fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

     ???
 ```

 Since the Docker Hub page doesn't have all info we can use Google to aid us.
-The default port for redis is found by doing so:
+The default port for Redis is found by doing so:

 ![](../../images/12/redis_port_by_google.png)

 We won't have any idea if the configuration works unless we try it.
-The application will not start using redis by itself.
+The application will not start using Redis by itself.
 You will need to require the config by adding something along the lines of

 ```js
 const redis = require('../redis')
 ```

 to the express server.
-You may also move to the next exercise, the next exercise will require redis to be available and configured correctly.
+You may also move to the next exercise.
+The next exercise will require Redis to be available and configured correctly.

 #### Exercise 12.10:

-> In this exercise, submit the entire express application, with the Dockerfile AND docker-compose.yml.
+> In this exercise, submit the entire express application with the Dockerfile AND docker-compose.yml.

 The project already has [https://www.npmjs.com/package/redis](https://www.npmjs.com/package/redis) installed and two functions "promisified" - getAsync and setAsync.